lsc-hubs/hub-core/docs/user/index.md

 ---

 This document is a guideline for usage of the Land Soil Crop hub.
+A [glossary](../glossary.md) is available in case terms are unclear.

 ## What is a Land Soil Crop hub?

 Decision support tools in agronomy heavily depend on acurate environmental and crop data.
 Many data are available, but often disperse and hard to locate.
 Land Soil Crop hubs aim to faciliate findability and accessibility of relevant data.
-Hubs facilitate data and knowledge to be stored, described, processed and visualized.
+Hubs facilitate data and knowledge to be shared, processed and visualized.

 The hubs describe a number of different resources relevant to the Land Soil Cop community.